StateSmith/tutorial-3/lesson-3/composition/README.md

 This makes it easy to have multiple state machine instances and has other benefits like easier testing.

+In the below image, `ctx` ("context") is a user declared state machine variable that points an interface/context object.
+The state machine can call functions like `ctx.turnOff()`.

 ![](docs/ref-to-interface.png)

 <!-- ![](docs/sm-ref-to-ctx.png) -->